 Agricultural activities emit substantial amounts of greenhouse gases (GHGs).
-Food supply chains activities past the farm gate (e.g., transportation, storage, packaging) also emit GHGs, for instance due to consumption of energy.
+Food supply chain activities past the farm gate (e.g., transportation, storage, packaging) also emit GHGs, for instance due to energy use.
 GHG emissions from food production vary across food types.
-Producing animal-sourced food (i.e., meat and dairy) emits larger amount of GHGs than growing crops, especially in intensive, industrial livestock systems.
+Producing animal-sourced food (e.g., meat and dairy) emits larger amount of GHGs than growing crops, especially in intensive, industrial livestock systems.
 This is mainly true for commodities produced by ruminant livestock such as cattle, due to enteric fermentation processes that are large emitters of methane.
 Changing diets towards a lower share of animal-sourced food, once implemented at scale, reduces the need to raise livestock and changes crop production from animal feed to human food.
 This reduces the need for agricultural land compared to present and thus generates changes in the current food system.
 From field to consumer this would reduce overall GHG emissions.
-Changes in consumer behaviour beyond dietary changes can also have, at scale, effects on overall GHG emissions from food systems. consuming regional and seasonal food can reduce GHG emissions, if they are grown efficiently.
+Changes in consumer behaviour beyond dietary changes, such as reduction of food waste, can also have, at scale, effects on overall GHG emissions from food systems.
+Consuming regional and seasonal food can reduce GHG emissions, if they are grown efficiently.